The Yankees’ 10 Most Memorable Games

 The notion of home field advantage was taken to extremes for Game One of the ALCS between the Yankees and Baltimore Orioles thanks to a 12-year-old kid from across the river in New Jersey who decided to skip out of school at lunch and get a first-row seat behind the right-field wall at Yankee Stadium.

-With the game taken into overtime, the Yankees nearly won it with the bases loaded and one out in the tenth, but future New York manager Joe Girardi lined into a double play; an inning later, Bernie Williams led off and punched out a no-doubt-about-it homer to win the game, 5-4.
-As Maier made the media rounds the next day, the Yankees leveraged his serendipitous catch toward a series victory in five games, returning to the World Series for the first time in 15 years.
+With the game taken into overtime, the Yankees nearly won it with the bases loaded and one out in the 10th, but future New York manager Joe Girardi lined into a double play; an inning later, Bernie Williams led off and punched out a no-doubt-about-it homer to win the game, 5-4.
+As Maier made the media rounds the next day, the Yankees leveraged his serendipitous catch towards a series victory in five games, returning to the World Series for the first time in 15 years.
 Meanwhile, few tears were shed for the Orioles, who saw the Maier incident as a case of poetic justice after Baltimore star second baseman Roberto Alomar was controversially allowed to perform in the playoffs despite his notoriously spitting assault on umpire John Hirschbeck in the regular season’s final weekend.

 October 14, 1976: Return to Glory